Ensure your CV format is structured to best highlight your unique experience and life situation.

 • Responded to 50+ clients every week for solicitors in the firm by promptly answering clients’ questions and solving minor problems

-3. Create a persuasive legal work experience section
+3. Create a persuasive work experience section

 Your work experience on a CV in the legal industry should highlight that you understand the job, the work environment, and what your employer expects from you.
 Show you’ve got the best background for the role with a properly formatted and well-written work experience section.